RestingDarkKnight/Market-Timing-Model/README.md

-# Macro Voting Timing Model
+# Market Timing Model: Referencing Macroeconomic Factors to predict and time the S&P 500.

-A 5-factor macro voting model that switches the S&P 500 timing signal between "invested" and "cash" monthly, built to the frozen spec in `report/BUILD_SPEC_v3.md`.
-Python only — no R deliverable.
+A 5-factor macro voting model that switches the S&P 500 timing signal between "invested" and "cash" monthly.

-## What it does, in plain language
+## What the Market Timing Model tries to do:

-Five macro read-outs (growth, inflation, the dollar, the 2-year yield, and risk appetite) each get turned into a z-score against their own trailing 10-year history, then a vote: bullish (+1), bearish (−1), or abstain (0/no-opinion) if the z-score isn't stretched enough or the series doesn't have enough history yet.
-Add the votes up: positive → be in the S&P 500 next month, negative → sit in cash, tied → keep doing whatever you were already doing.
+Five macro read-outs (economic growth, inflation, International Trade in the dollar, the 2-year yield on Treasury Bills follwing the monetary policy, and risk appetite) each get turned into a z-score against their own trailing 10-year history, then a vote: bullish (+1), bearish (−1), or abstain (0/no-opinion) if the z-score isn't stretched enough or the series doesn't have enough history yet.
+Add the votes up: positive → be in the S&P
+500 next month, negative → sit in cash, tied → keep doing whatever you were already doing.
 No fitting, no optimization — every threshold and window is fixed in advance.

-## Why it can't run here (this chat's sandbox) but will run in Colab

-This code was built and unit-tested against synthetic data in a network-locked sandbox (no egress to `fred.stlouisfed.org` or `finance.yahoo.com`). **It has not yet been run against real data.** It's written to run cleanly in Google Colab or any normal internet- connected environment.

 ## Running it